 Eating disorders such as anorexia nervosa and bulimia nervosa are serious mental health problems.
 They can have severe psychological, physical and social consequences.
 Children and young people with an eating disorder often have other mental health problems (for example, anxiety or depression) which also need to be treated in order to get the best outcomes.

-It is vital that children and young people with eating disorders, and their families and carers, can access evidence-based, high-quality care as quickly as possible.
-This can improve recovery rates, lead to fewer relapses and reduce the need for inpatient admissions.
+It is vital for children and young people with eating disorders, their families and carers, to access evidence-based, high-quality care as quickly as possible.
+This can improve recovery rates, lead to fewer relapses and reduce the need for hospital admissions.

 About this data

-For more information, please see the Access and Waiting Time Standard for Children and Young People with an Eating Disorder and NHS England's Risk of Disclosure document.
+For more information, please see the Access and Waiting Time Standard for Children and Young People with an Eating Disorder and NHS England's Guidance and Risk of Disclosure documents.